Projects per year

 Dr. Umut Ozguc is a lecturer in Politics and International Relations and convenor of Master of International Relations.

-Umut is the co-founder/ co-convenor of Australian Critical Border Studies Network.
-She is currently co-chair of Women's Caucus Australian Political Studies Association.
+Umut is the Program Leader for Digital Border and AI Adaptation, at the Center for Applied Artificial Intelligence and Process Automation at Macquarie University.
+She is the co-founder/ co-convenor of Australian Critical Border Studies Network.
+She is currently co-chair of Women's Caucus Australian Political Studies Association(APSA).

 Before joining Macquarie University, Umut worked as a lecturer and a researcher at several universities including Deakin University, Australian National University (ANU), UNSW, and Sydney University.
 She received a teaching award at ANU, the College of Asia and the Pacific (2018).